econoalchemist/COLDCARD-MiddleGround/README.md

   <img width="400" height="352" src="Assets/IMG_5809.JPG">
 </p>

-This is going to write the file to the MicroSD card, then you can connect that MicroSD card to your desktop computer with your USB adaptor.
+This is going to write the file to the microSD card, then you can connect that microSD card to your desktop computer with your USB adaptor.
 Copy/paste the exported `.json` file to your desktop from the microSD card.
 Notate the file location and now you will switch back to Sparrow Wallet to get it ready to import the `.json` file.

 In Sparrow Wallet, create a new wallet by selecting `File` > `New Wallet`, then you will be asked to name this wallet.
 Name the wallet whatever you want then click on <kbd>Create Wallet</kbd>.
 You will notice in the Sparrow Wallet interface lower right-hand corner that the color has changed to green on the toggle switch.
 This indicates that your wallet is using your instance of BitcoinCore as the back end.